 - Your last SLIDE will simply read: QUESTIONS?
-Be prepared to answer questions regarding your topic as you present and as you complete your presentation.
-All students MUST ask at least ONE question regarding the presentations of other students during presentations.
+Be prepared to answer questions regarding your topic when you complete your presentation.
+All students MUST ask at least ONE good question regarding the presentations of other students during presentations.
 Mr. B. will randomly select students to ask questions during this time.
 If you ask the question "WHY DID YOU SELECT THIS TOPIC?" as your question, you will receive a zero on your participation.

 - Part of your presentation grade for this project is how well you pay attention to other presentations.
 If you are disruptive or non-attentive to other student presentations, you will be removed from the room and will receive a ZERO for your participation grade.